 3.1 Definitions

 …

-basic service set (BSS) transition: [BSS transition] [#22235]Movement of an association by a station (STA) or non-AP multi-link device (MLD) from one BSS or AP MLD to another BSS or AP MLD in the same extended service set (ESS).
-The movement might involve changing operating mode from [#22326]STA to MLD, or vice versa.
+basic service set (BSS) transition: [BSS transition] [#22235]The transfer of an association by a station (STA) or non-access-point (non-AP) multi-link device (MLD) from one BSS or AP MLD to another BSS or AP MLD in the same extended service set (ESS).
+The transfer might involve changing operating mode from [#22326]non multi-link operation (MLO) to MLO or vice versa.
 See 4.5.3.2 (Mobility types).

-fast basic service set (BSS) transition: [fast BSS transition, FT] A [#22234] BSS transition that minimizes the amount of time that data connectivity to the distribution system (DS) is lost.
+fast basic service set (BSS) transition: [fast BSS transition, FT] A [#22234]type of BSS transition that minimizes the duration for which data connectivity is lost between the non-access-point (non-AP) station (STA) or non-AP multi-link device (MLD) and the distribution system (DS).

 …

-service set transition: A [#22235]change of association that is either a basic service set (BSS) transition or an extended service set (ESS) transition.
+service set transition: A [#22235]transfer of association that is either a basic service set (BSS) transition or an extended service set (ESS) transition.